 P.S.
 Could I get a kitten for each house?
 Please?

 Do you have questions about divorce or child custody and how to create a parenting time plan that puts your child first?
 We can help.
-For answers to your co-parenting and custody questions, please contact us today to schedule a free confidential consultation with one of your highly skilled family law attorneys.
+For answers to your co-parenting and custody questions, please contact us today to schedule a confidential consultation with one of your highly skilled family law attorneys.